macinson/macinson/README.md

 ## Hi there 👋

+I'm Maciek - an ambitious, hard-working, and open-minded student with a particular interest in programming, as well as its applications in business and entertainment.
+Apart from my academic activities, I enjoy learning various programming languages and applying them in a creative manner.
+I always strive to achieve the best result in everything I do and to gain as much knowledge as possible.

+I love creating random stuff that just works (serving a purpose is optional).
 <!--
 **macinson/macinson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.